devicons/devicon/.github/PULL_REQUEST_TEMPLATE/new_feature.md

 ## Notes

-*List anything note-worthy here (potential issues, this needs merge to `master` before working etc....)*
+*List anything note-worthy here (potential issues, this needs merge to `master` before working, etc....).*

 *Don't forget to link any issues that this PR will solved.*